 As I entered there had been an announcement for people to board so I carried straight through to the ship.
 No time to check my bag, go to the bathroom, get a coffee, get bored and restless, just straight onto the ship.
 It felt very strange, I couldn’t figure out how they would let me on board, I didn’t have my sea pass card.
 I thought there had been a mistake!
 But sure enough, as I walked through the ship security they scanned the barcode on my set sail pass and let me on.

 I stood in what appeared to be an atrium wondering what to do.
 Do I need to go somewhere now?
-Is that it? and how the hell do I get into my room?
-I looked around me thinking “this does not feel like a Royal Caribbean ship”.
+Is that it? and how do I get into my room?
+I looked around thinking “this does not feel like a Royal Caribbean ship”.
 To be honest I didn’t feel like I was on a ship at all!
 It was light, sophisticated, arty and just downright cool.
-I must have looked out of place because ‘cool’ places are where other people go, not me.
 But with a quick glance around, I saw the familiar sight of Sorrento’s and new I was in the right place.
 It was just different.
-The Royal Promenade was no longer and instead there is a Royal Esplanade.
+The Royal Promenade was no longer and instead, there is a Royal Esplanade.

-After a lovely meal it was time to check out the entertainment.
+After a lovely meal, it was time to check out the entertainment.
 The one of a kind Two70 is an iconic venue that fuses technology with entertainment.
-The production of Starwater was enchanting and edgy, mixed with the incredibly talented singer and a cellist performing on aerial wires.
+The incredibly talented singer and aerialist-cellist gave an enchanting production of Starwater.

 For lovers of musicals and fun Mamma Mia is a must.
-Superb acting, singing and dancing that was equalled to that of Broadway and the West End.
+The performance and production equalled that of Broadway and West End standard.

 It seemed the the Music Hall was a favourite with most passengers.
-The dance floor was nearly always packed and as the evening turned into the early hours, you could see this really was the ‘place to be’.
+As the evening turned into the early hours, you could see this really was the ‘place to be’.
 I wonder if Royal Caribbean have anticipated exactly how popular it will be with guests.